Jienniers/PaperPulseBot-DiscordBot/Readme.md

 A **Discord bot** designed to simulate a virtual exam system.
 Built with **Node.js** and **discord.js**, the bot enables candidates to take timed papers under examiner supervision in a fully automated environment on Discord.

-> 🚧 **Under Active Development**
->
-> Features and structure are actively evolving.
-Expect frequent updates — and note that this README may occasionally be out of date.

 ---

 ## 🔧 Tech Stack